loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 Choose the group or subgroup.

-Choose either an existing thread or start a new thread.
+Choose either an existing thread to move the comments in to, or start a new thread on a new topic.

 If you want to start a new thread, add thread title and context.